Age Discrimination or ADEA Claims in Florida

 In the hiring process, age discrimination can sometimes appear in relation to previous job experience.
 Despite being an excellent candidate, an employer may use terms such as “overqualified” when denying someone an opportunity.
 This can indicate age discrimination as there may be an assumption that a more senior, more experienced candidate will become bored or dissatisfied with the position.

-Is An Employer Allowed To Ask My Age On A Job Application?
+Is An Employer Allowed To Ask My Age On A Job Application in Florida?

 Although the ADEA does not prohibit job application questions that refer to a candidate’s age or date of birth, they strongly recommend that employers stray from requesting this information until after the employee is hired.
 Asking for a date of birth or age indicates to the job candidate that this information will be considered with their application.
 While this may not directly be discrimination according to the ADEA, it alerts incoming employees to potential issues later on.
 If the information is required for lawful purposes, it should be requested after the hiring process is complete.